-But what are biosimilar and interchangeable biological medications?
-To answer that question, it helps to first know what biological products (biologics) are.
+But what are biosimilar and interchangeable biologic medications?
+To answer that question, it helps to first know what biologic medications (biologics) are.

-Biologics are medicines that generally come from living organisms, which can include animals and microorganisms, such as yeast and bacteria.
+Biologics include medicines that generally come from living organisms, which can include animal cells and microorganisms, such as yeast and bacteria.
 That makes biologics different from conventional medications, which are commonly made from chemicals.

-Generally, it is relatively easy to define the structure of a conventional medicine.
-Unlike conventional medications, biologics can’t be made by following a chemical “recipe.”
-Because biologics generally come from living organisms, their nature varies, and their structures are generally more complex.
-Thus, developing biologics can be a more complicated process than manufacturing conventional drugs.
+Biologics (including insulin) generally come from living organisms, so their nature varies, and their structures are generally more complex.
+Manufacturing biologics can be a more complicated process than making conventional drugs.

 Biosimilars Are Safe and Effective

 In addition, the FDA closely regulates the manufacturing of biosimilars.
 The same quality manufacturing standards that apply to the original biologic also apply to the biosimilar.
-It must be manufactured in accordance with Current Good Manufacturing Practice requirements, which cover methods, facilities, and controls for the manufacturing, processing, packaging, or holding of a drug product.
-This helps to prevent manufacturing mistakes or unacceptable impurities and to ensure product quality.
+It must be manufactured in accordance with Current Good Manufacturing Practice requirements, which cover:

 Interchangeable Biosimilar Medications

-An interchangeable product is a biosimilar that meets additional requirements outlined by the law that allows for the FDA to approve biosimilar and interchangeable medications.
+An interchangeable biosimilar is a biosimilar that meets additional requirements outlined by the law that allows for the FDA to approve biosimilar and interchangeable biosimilar medications.

-Biologics are among the fastest growing segments of the prescription product market.
-The FDA approval of additional biosimilars and interchangeable medications will help stimulate competition.
-Patients will have more treatment options and potentially less expensive alternatives to approved products.
+Biologics are among the fastest growing, and most expensive, segments of the prescription medication market.
+The FDA approval of additional biosimilar and interchangeable biosimilar medications may help stimulate competition, which would give patients more treatment options and potentially less expensive alternatives.

 You can search the Purple Book database for information about biological products, including biosimilar and interchangeable biosimilar products, approved by the FDA.